ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 	@ckeditor/ckeditor5-paragraph
 ```

+### Using CKEditor 5 source

-### Use the CKEditor component together with [CKEditor 5 Framework](https://ckeditor.com/docs/ckeditor5/latest/framework/):
+Now you can use CKEditor component together with {@link framework/guides/overview CKEditor 5 Framework}:

 ```jsx
 import React, { Component } from 'react';